MileHacker Logo

 Public Transportation in Fresno

-The Fresno Area Express (FAX) operates a network of bus routes covering most of the city.
-It serves as a cost-effective way to move between districts and attractions, especially if you do not plan to rent a car.
+The Fresno Area Express (FAX) operates a network of bus routes covering the majority of the city.
+It serves as a cost-effective way to move between areas and attractions, especially if you do not plan to rent a car.

 Information: